mattjgarland/keeljs/README.md

 - The rule `if foo is true then bar is true` is applied and `bar` is updated to `true`.
 - Because a listener has been added for `bar` changes, it is invoked and passed state `data`.

 That's the entirety of the Keel process.
-It's simple and clear--and it remains so, even as your app scales in complexity.
+It's simple--and remains so, even as your app grows more complex.

 ```js

 const s = makeState({
     data: {
         page: null,